Badisi/ngx-safe-subscribe/README.md

 SafeSubscribe is an augmentation method of Observable.

-Calling safeSubscribe instead of subscribe will automatically unsubscribe your observable at component destroy.
+Calling **safeSubscribe** instead of **subscribe** will automatically unsubscribe your observable at component destroy.

+:warning: make sure to implement at least a noop **ngOnDestroy** on your component, otherwise unsubscribe won't work !

 ---------------------------------------